Void-Stag/Void-Stag/README.md

 ## 🌱 What I'm working on:
 I'm currently working on:
-- A wiki website to explain in-depth how each GitHub Project here was built and how they function - See GitHub Project Wiki Repo for current progress.
+- A wiki website to explain in-depth how each GitHub Project here was built and how they function.
 - A portfolio website to contain some information about me, my skills, achievements and links to other affiliated websites.

 ### Programming Languages